codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 .\env\Scripts\activate
 ```

-After activating the virtual environment, the name we set (env) should appear in your terminal alongside your current line.
+After activating the virtual environment, the name we set, `env`, should appear in your terminal alongside your current line.
 This means the environment was successfully activated.

 ![VirtualEnv](./assets/tutorials/redis_queue/virtual_env.png)